The Bristol heat network

 So far in Bristol, Vattenfall use the floating harbour to generate 3MW of low carbon heat through an award-winning water source heat pump at Castle Park Energy Centre.
 This is England’s largest harbour-based water source heat pump and provides heating and hot water to 2,500 homes through the Bristol heat network.

-By 2030, Vattenfall’s goal is that buildings in Bristol will be heated by a combination of water source and air source heat pumps, electric boilers, thermal storage and waste heat from industrial processes.
+Vattenfall’s goal is that buildings in Bristol will be heated by a combination of water source and air source heat pumps, electric boilers, thermal storage and waste heat from industrial processes.

 Watch this video to find out how the Bristol heat network works here: